Cook County Board of Commissioners 9th district: 2012 redistricting

 The district is 59.54 square miles (38,103.37 acres).

 2022 redistricting

-The district was redistricted following the 2020 United States Census.
+The district was redistricted following the 2020 United States census.
 Its redistricting was seen as having made the district's voter demography more Republican-leaning than it had previously been.
+The overall boundaries of the district are similar to the previous ones, containing portions of the cities of Chicago, River Forest, Elmwood Park, River Grove, Rosemont, Harwood Heights, Norridge, Park Ridge, Niles, Glenview, Des Plaines, Mount Prospect, Arlington Heights, Prospect Heights, Rolling Meadows, and an unpopulated portion of Melrose Park.

 Politics

 The district has only ever been represented by Republican commissioner Peter N. Silvestri.

 At its inception, the district was originally projected to be a "swing district", with both major parties having a fair chance of winning the district.